 Proposition 1 Integrated Regional Water Management Program - The District took the lead for the Monterey Peninsula region in negotiating an agreement for sharing Proposition 1 Disadvantaged Community funds in the Central Coast funding area.
-The Monterey Peninsula region received \$435,000 for planning and implementation of projects.
-In related action, the District continued work with the federal Bureau of Reclamation on the Salinas and Carmel Rivers Basin Study, which will facilitate integrated resources management in light of future climate change.
+9 new members of the group were added in January 2019, bringing the total to 16.

 Los Padres Dam - The District continued to monitor improvements to upstream passage at the dam and held workshop meetings with technical staff from Cal-Am, MPWMD and regulatory agencies concerning future management alternatives.
 Areas of study include sediment management, future water availability, evaluating downstream habitat impacts, and an evaluation of alternatives ranging from complete dam removal to increasing storage at the reservoir.
+It is expected that a final report of Los Padres Dam alternatives will be available in 2021.

 Sustainable Groundwater Management Act (SGMA) - The District continued to participate in technical meetings focused on management of the Salinas Valley Groundwater Basin (SVGB).
-Because there is no hydrogeologic divide between the Seaside and Salinas basins, pumping in either basin can affect aquifers near the basin boundaries.
+Because there is no hydrogeologic divide3 between the Seaside and Salinas basins, pumping in either basin can affect aquifers near the basin boundaries.
+The District is the Groundwater Sustainability Agency for the Carmel River Basin and obtained a waiver for the need of a Groundwater Sustainability Plan from the SWRCB in 2019.